ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 ## Setup

+If you want to contribute to the ACCESS-Hive, it is recommended to become a member of the ACCESS-Hive organisation.
+Unfortunately, GitHub does not provide a system to request membership, please send a request [on the General channel of ACCESS-NRI's Slack workspace][NRISlack]:

+- specify your GitHub username
+- tag the tech account with `@tech account`.
 ### Get the documentation source
 You need to clone the ACCESS Hive Community repository to your local machine:
 ```